Our new ebook is out! Get a free copy of the Marketing Encyclopedia. Download Now

 We suggest starting with a framework for the project as a whole, establishing the deliverables required, and when.
 Things to consider when mapping this out include:

-• The exact design deliverables needed (e.g., social media graphics, banner ads, illustrations etc.), including the deadlines
+• The specific design deliverables needed (e.g., social media graphics, banner ads, illustrations), including their deadlines.

 • The specific designers you need to work on each element of the project.
 Consider the unique skills required – Do you need a designer that specialises in UX design, for example?